Updated: Dec 15, 2020

 In terms of murder and mayhem, like Trump’s ‘base,’ it was Hitler’s followers who simply deduced Der Fürhrer’s wishes from the tone of his speeches and, like the patriots they were, acted unilaterally.
 Hitler had his Brown Shirts and the SA, and later the SS.
-Trump has the right-wing Boogaloo Bois, Proud Boys, Bikers for Trump, the 3%ers, numerous ad hoc militias, not to mention an increasingly militarized police and politicized military.
+Trump has the right-wing Boogaloo Bois, Proud Boys, Bikers for Trump, the 3%ers, numerous other ad hoc militias, not to mention an increasingly militarized police and politicized military.
 Numerous mass shootings, consistent police brutality, and other atrocities have been attributed directly to 'patriots' executing what they perceive to be indirect orders from the White House, everything from Cesar Sayoc’s mail bombs to the El Paso Wallmart shooter's 22 victims with much murder and mayhem in between.

 Certainly, there remained thousands of right-thinking Germans who, although they may have shared the Nazi prejudices (as almost all White Americans participate in or tolerate the oppression of Blacks and other persons of color at some level), would never have lifted a finger to harm another human.
 Most did not.
 Most Americans will not.
 But they will sit idly on the sidelines while their neighbours and police act out their murderous impulses.

 In this regard, Donald J. Trump, as ignorant and uncouth as he is, has torn a page from the Hitler playbook.
 From Charlottesville to Minneapolis to Kenosha, Americans are seeing a psychopathic president’s instructions to his base translating literally to the death of those he deems lesser beings, not to mention the massive destruction of property and intimidation of the country’s citizenry as a whole.
 Politicized military and militarized police are exactly what earned the Nazis a well-deserved reputation for terror.
 Look around, folks.
 Dare to tell me that’s not what you see.